-Upon confirmation of admission to the Nursing Program, the student must provide written documentation that she/he is protected against any communicable diseases, including, but not limited to, Measles, Rubella, Varicella, Hepatitis B, Diphtheria, Tetanus, Polio, Mumps, Tuberculosis (TB).
+Upon confirmation of admission to the Nursing Program, the student must provide written documentation that she/he is protected against any communicable diseases, including, but not limited to, Measles, Mumps, Rubella (MMR), Varicella, Hepatitis B, Diphtheria, Tetanus, Pertussis (Tdap), Polio, Tuberculosis (TB).
 Tuberculosis must be screened annually through a skin test or chest X-ray.
 A health history form is provided upon admission and must be signed by a licensed health care practitioner prior to registration.
-Current immunization records are required upon admission.
+Current immunization records are required upon admission into the nursing program.
+Failure to provide written documentation of immunizations, TB, and health history on time will result in termination from nursing program.
 Upon entering the Nursing Program, the student needs to understand that it is a full-time commitment.
 It requires extensive time away from the classroom for study and clinical preparation.
-It is recommended that employment should be kept to a maximum of no more than 16-hours weekly.
+It is recommended that employment should be kept to a maximum of no more than 16 hours weekly.